Standard 1. Defining Institutional Purposes and Ensuring Educational Objectives

 The institution defines its purposes and establishes educational objectives aligned with those purposes.
 The institution has a clear and explicit sense of its essential values and character, its distinctive elements, its place in both the higher education community and society, and its contribution to the public good.
 It functions with integrity, transparency, and autonomy.

-Each of Stanford's seven schools has its own mission statement and those can be found on the links below.
+Each of Stanford's seven schools has its own mission statement.

 - Graduate School of Business

 (The Doerr School of Sustainability was founded September 1, 2022 and includes the previous School of Earth, Energy and Environmental Sciences as well as a number of other departments and institutes.)

 In addition, many academic programs publish their mission statements in the Bulletin or on departmental websites.
 Below are a few examples.

 Stanford has developed a vision for the university based on recommendations that emerged from a campus-wide strategic planning process that ended in May 2019.
 These recommendations have been distilled and integrated into the Long-Range Vision, which will guide the university’s priorities over the coming years.

 The Planning and Policy Board of the Faculty Senate is charged with articulating the academic vision and mission for the university and to opine on broad academic policy issues for consideration by the faculty.
 The board's charge document can be found in the Senate and Committee Handbook (p.
 37).